yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - get/insert/remove: O(1) average; cleanup is proportional to the number of dropped slots waiting in the list (amortized O(1) when cleanup happens incrementally).
 - Ref clone/drop: O(1).
 Drops never touch the index or the SlotMap — they only update Cells and the dropped list head.
 - Hashing Ref: O(1) by hashing `(owner_ptr, slot)`.
-- Memory: one SlotMap element per entry plus a tiny PreHashedKey in the index; no per-entry Box; dropped-but-not-cleaned entries are bounded by user patterns and cleaned on next operation or shrink().
+  - Memory: one SlotMap element per entry plus a tiny PreHashedKey in the index; no per-entry Box; dropped-but-not-cleaned entries are bounded by user patterns and cleaned on next operation or shrink_to_fit().

 Safety and Soundness
 - Ref does not implement Deref.
 All value access is via RcHashMap.